Skip to main content

 9 mentions Positive Neutral Negative

-Overall, the game's replayability is generally considered low, with many players noting its short duration of around 5 hours and a lack of significant new content or modes like New Game+.
+Overall, the game's replayability is generally considered low, with many players noting its short duration of around 5 hours and a lack of substantial new content or modes like New Game+.
 However, some users mention that replaying levels on different difficulty settings or engaging in time attack challenges can provide a modest incentive for replay.

 • “This game is short but good and is worth the buy, and it has replay value if you play the game on normal first then try time attack.”